-Veteran actor Martin Donovan on the impetus behind his directorial debut, Collaborator.
+Veteran actor Martin Donovan on the impetus behind his directorial debut film, Collaborator.

 After putting an impressive Hollywood acting career under his belt—most notably working extensively with Hal Hartley throughout the late ’80s and ’90s—Martin Donovan felt a profound need to write.
 The seed for the script of the film Collaborator grew for many years before Mr. Donovan actualized it in written form, and from there the project took shape.
 The film deals with the playwright Robert Longfellow—played by Donovan—who, having had his most recent work panned, returns home to California to regroup and reconnect with his past.
 While on his way to see old flame and Hollywood star Emma Stiles (Olivia Williams), Longfellow is amiably accosted by his next-door neighbor Gus (David Morse), who is still living at home with his mother.
 The two share some drinks and talk of their childhood, but Robert soon discovers that Gus’s motive for this reconnection might not be altogether casual, and their encounter transforms into a dangerous, violent, and fascinating meetings of minds.